smartcontractcodes/Manta/README.md

 Manta is the privacy layer for Web 3.
 Manta's goal is to protect Web 3 users' fundamental privacy from the first principle.

-Disclaimer: The code currently hasn't been properly security audited (work in progress), use it at your own risk.
+Disclaimer: The code currently has not yet undergone a comprehensive security audit. (work in progress), use it at your own risk.

 :point_right: Learn more about [Manta Network](https://manta.network). <br>
 :point_right: Check out our [technical documentation](https://docs.manta.network). <br>